Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Kremlin has denied information reported by the US media that Wagner intends to transfer Pantsir-S1 air defense systems to the Hezbollah group in Lebanon.

-"We have said that Wagner does not exist in fact.
+"We have said that in fact, Wagner does not exist.
 Therefore, in principle, such arguments are groundless and not based on anything," Kremlin spokesman Dmitry Peskov commented on November 3 on information that Wagner planned to transfer the Pantsir-S1 complex to Hezbollah, as reported by the US media.

-Mr Peskov said the Russian and US militaries have an emergency communication channel.
+Mr Peskov said the Russian and US militaries had emergency communication channels.
 "If there are real concerns about something, the US side can always pass them on to our military," Mr Peskov said.

 The Kremlin has repeatedly said that Russian law does not specifically regulate private military companies like Wagner, so the organization is not a legal entity.

 A US official said US intelligence could not confirm whether the Pantsir-S1 had been delivered.
-The system could have been withdrawn from the Wagner group, which is present in Syria with the approval of President Bashar al-Assad.
+The system could have been withdrawn from the Wagner group in Syria with the approval of President Bashar al-Assad.

 Wagner and Hezbollah have both deployed members to Syria to support President al-Assad's forces in fighting rebel groups.
-Some Western experts believe that Wagner's transfer of Pantsir-S1 systems to Hezbollah may be a response to Iran's provision of unmanned aerial vehicles (UAVs) to that country.
+Some Western experts believe that Wagner's transfer of Pantsir-S1 systems to Hezbollah could be a response to Iran's supply of unmanned aerial vehicles (UAVs) to that country.

 Russian media reported in 2018 that the country had transferred at least 40 Pantsir-S1 systems to Syria.
-Some of the systems were destroyed in Israeli airstrikes over the years.
+Some of these systems were destroyed in Israeli airstrikes in recent years.

 In Lebanon, Hezbollah is considered a "resistance" group tasked with confronting Israel, but most Western countries list Hezbollah as a terrorist organization.
 Hezbollah and the Israeli army have fought almost daily since Hamas launched its offensive on October 7.